 Life insurance companies, like banks, were adversely affected by disintermediation during the Great Inflation.
-Policyholders astutely borrowed the cash values of their life insurance policies at 5 or 6 percent, then re-lent the money at the going market rate, which was often in the double digits.
+(In other words, policyholders, like bank depositors, reduced the amount that they lent to insurers.)
+Policyholders astutely borrowed the cash values of their life insurance policies at 5 or 6 percent, then re-lent the money to others at the going market rate, which was often in the double digits.
 By making the policy loans variable, life insurers could adjust them upward when rates increased to limit such arbitrage.
 Similarly, fixed annuities were a difficult sell during the Great Inflation because annuitants saw the real value (the purchasing power) of their annual payments decrease dramatically.
 By promising to pay annuitants more when interest rates and inflation were high, variable-rate annuities helped insurers to attract customers.